Arrest in homicide near Fort Pierce

-St. Lucie County Sheriff Ken Mascara announced an arrest Thursday afternoon in a deadly shooting that happened last week near Fort Pierce.
+St. Lucie County Sheriff Ken Mascara announced an arrest Thursday afternoon in a fatal shooting that happened last week near Fort Pierce.

-Investigators said Richard Eugene Avery, 45, was shot and killed at a home in the 600 block of South Market Avenue on March 9.
+Investigators said Richard Eugene Avery, 45, was shot and killed at a home in the 600 block of South Market Avenue around 1 p.m. on March 9.

-On Thursday, Sheriff Mascara said Mikeal Terrell Sapp, 38, has been arrested for the crime.
+"A canvass of the neighborhood revealed several neighbors who shared information about a dark colored, newer model car seen leaving the residence in the moments after the gunshot was heard," said Sheriff Mascara at a news conference on Thursday.

+The sheriff said a local business provided security camera footage that identified the suspect as Mikeal Sapp, 38.

 If you have any additional information about the crime, call Treasure Coast Crime Stoppers at 1-800-273-8477, or the St. Lucie County Sheriff’s Office at 772-462-3230.